 The hiring process truly is the first impression employees have of your employer brand, so make sure it’s a great one.
 Efficiency in all of the steps below—from maintaining an updated career page to responding promptly to emails—will help speed up 'time to fill' and reflect well on the whole company.

 2. Maintain a great reputation—even with those not hired

 In the era of social media, candidate experience is especially crucial for the people you don’t end up hiring.
 And those people touch more facets of the business than you may think.

-Although 82 percent of employers surveyed by CareerBuilder in 2015 think there’s little to no negative impact on the company when a candidate has a less-than-stellar experience during the hiring process.
-By contrast, another survey revealed 83 percent of candidates said they are less likely to buy from companies who provided a negative candidate experience.
+A 2015 CareerBuilder survey revealed 82 percent of employers think there’s little to no negative impact on the company when a candidate has a less-than-stellar experience during the hiring process.
+By contrast, another survey revealed 83 percent of candidates said a negative interview experience can change their mind about a role or company they once liked.
 In addition, nine percent said they will tell others not to buy from companies they have had a bad experience with during the hiring process.

 But when you have a great candidate experience, the opposite is true.
-Among those surveyed, 69 percent said they are more likely to buy from a company they applied to if they’re treated with respect throughout the application process.
+Among those surveyed, 87 percent of talent said a positive interview experience can change their mind about a role or company they once doubted.

 Delivering an awesome experience to applicants takes some thought and extra energy, but it’s worth the effort.
 Otherwise, you could lose your best candidates and your best customers.